mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 In this tutorial, you will learn how to set up MLflow Tracking environment for team development using :ref:`MLflow Tracking Server <tracking_server>`.

-There are a few benefits to utilize MLflow Tracking Server:
+There are many benefits to utilize MLflow Tracking Server for remote experiment tracking:

 * **Collaboration**: Multiple users can log runs to the same endpoint, and query runs and models logged by other users.
 * **Sharing Results**: The tracking server also serves :ref:`tracking_ui` endpoint, where team members can easily explore each other's results.